 What Are the 5 Stages of Grief in a Divorce?

 This emotional model, originally developed by Elisabeth Kübler-Ross, applies to many types of loss—including the end of a marriage.
-Here’s how it shows up in divorce:
+Here’s how it shows up in divorce—following a similar progression as outlined by DivorceNet’s detailed guide.

 - Denial